How to run

 Requires project initialization with vast init first.

-vast execution cluster prepare-run [OPTIONS] OUTPUT
+vast exec cluster prepare-run [OPTIONS] OUTPUT

 Options